39 Core Values—and How to Live by Them

 Identify your core values to build greater happiness.

-We sometimes go through life without paying much attention.
+After spending the last year researching and writing my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I've learned that we sometimes go through life without paying much attention.
 We just move from one thing to the next without considering whether our actions reflect our core values.
-But when we go through life without following our values, we can lose ourselves and our ability to generate real happiness.
+But when we go through life without following our personal values, we can lose ourselves and our ability to generate real happiness (take this well-being quiz to see where you're currently at).
 Want to identify your core values and learn how to live them?
 Read on.

 Identify Your Values

-By identifying our values, we can begin to design a life that is in better alignment our true self.
+By identifying our values, we can begin to design a life that is in better alignment with our true self.
+(Check out my purpose-driven business program if you'd like more help applying your values to a business.)
 Keep in mind that values are different for everyone—you are the only one who can identify your values.

 To get started, think about the list of values below.
 Write down any of the values that you hold.
 Feel free to add additional values if they are not included on the list.

 Curiosity Determination Fairness